CereVenteo/Fuck-the-Police/README.md

 ### Innovation

-- It is possible that at some point in a random way a civilian sneaks in to get his turn in the secretary.
-- All the characters in their behavior interact with each other.
-- Camera with multiple controls
+- Surveys with playtest results that we have used to optimize the game
+- Web with info (video, photos,...) about the project.

 ### Controls